-All around the world, the Willamette Valley is known for exceptional Pinot Noir.
-Although we are a Chardonnay-focused house, 25% of our total production is Willamette Valley Pinot Noir fermented in 500L terra-cotta amphorae imported from Tuscany.
+The Willamette Valley is known for exceptional Pinot Noir around the world.
+Although we are primarily a Chardonnay-focused house, 20% of our total production is Willamette Valley Pinot Noir fermented in 500L terra-cotta amphorae imported from Tuscany.
 Drawing inspiration from Madame Lalou Bize-Leroy of Burgundy, we hand-snip individual berries from each Pinot Noir cluster and drop them directly into our amphorae.

 "Clay vessels have been used to ferment and age wine since ancient times.
 Neolithic Age wine vessels recently found in the Republic of Georgia were tested and confirmed to be the world’s oldest.
 “Almost every ancient culture, from the Canaanites to the Egyptians to the Assyrians to the Greeks and Romans, vinified in pottery vessels,” says Patrick McGovern, Ph.
 D., the scientific director of the Biomolecular Archaeology Laboratory at the University of Pennsylvania Museum in Philadelphia.
 His team conducted the liquid chromatography-mass spectrometry testing that confirmed the age of the Georgian vessels.

 While these pots are an uncontested link to the past, they are also becoming a resource for the future of winemaking.
 Beyond the romanticism involved in borrowing ancient techniques, terra-cotta pots offer unique interactive properties with wine—they pull out acidity, allow oxygen exchange, and provide superior insulation, among other benefits—that are different from those of stainless steel, wood barrels, or concrete.
 These factors are are capturing the attention of winemakers around the world and encouraging new scholarship."